cascadiajs/cascadiajs-2020/src/views/pages/content/cfp.md

 ## The selection process

-Submissions close on <span class="highlight warning">April 17, 2020</span>.
+Submissions close on <span class="highlight warning">May 15, 2020</span>.
 We will get back to all speakers as soon as possible.
 We will email all speakers at roughly the same time, so everyone will hear back on the same day.

 <a class="cta" href="https://cascadiajs.typeform.com/to/ACsPPl">Submit Proposal</a>